scotttesler/yodasay/README.md

 say({
   text: 'hello',
   cow: '', // Template for a character, get inspiration from `./cows`
-  eyes: 'oo', // Select the appearance of the character's eyes, equivalent to yodasay -e
-  tongue: 'L|', // The tongue is configurable similarly to the eyes through -T and tongue_string, equivalent to yodasay -T
   wrap: false, // If it is specified, the given message will not be word-wrapped. equivalent to yodasay -n
   wrapLength: 40, // Specifies roughly where the message should be wrapped. equivalent to yodasay -W
   mode: 'b', // One of 	"b", "d", "g", "p", "s", "t", "w", "y"